vortex2jm/vortex2jm/README.md

 ##

 <p align="justify">
-Hi, how's it going?
+Hi everyone 🤙, how's it going?
 I share some personal and academic projects here.
 I have experience in basic electronics, embedded systems, computer networks, software development and machine learning.

 I work with various programming languages, from low-level ones like Assembly and C to higher-level such as Python.
-I also program microcontrollers.
-Currently, I work for Atman Systems, focusing on development and maintenance of solutions for adaptive traffic control.
+Currently, I work for Atman Systems, focusing on development and maintenance of solutions for adaptive traffic control, optimization, applied mathematics and microservices.
-Academically, I'm developing projects in embedded systems and machine learning.
 </p>

 <br>